 Depending on your current driving habits, maintaining a consistent driving speed can save you between 5 and 20 percent on the cost of gas.
 Repeated acceleration and braking does not conserve fuel; it uses it up much faster.

 In addition, driving at an even speed is just plain safer so it’s a win-win!

 Use a Gas Saving App

-Free apps like GasBuddy can help you save on gas by locating the cheapest and best gas stations in your area.
-You can also enter sweepstakes to win gas cards and plan out trips using their gas trip calculator.
+Free apps like the GetUpside App can help you save on gas by locating the cheapest and best gas stations in your area and giving you cashback on your purchases.

 Plan Out Your Trips

 Plan out your commute and errands so that you’re not wasting gas or time!
 If you plan out your weekly errands so that you get them all done without having to run out multiple times or go back and forth around town, you will save on gas.

 Keep a grocery list or errand list in your car or on your phone and check it before you start to drive.
 Knowing what you need will prompt you to stop on your way home or to work etc.